Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings.rst

 Ticket Settings
 ===============

-After installation of the package two new modules will be available in the *Ticket Settings* group of the administrator interface and a new type is added to *Service Level Agreement* module.
+After installation of the package two new modules will be available in the *Ticket Settings* group of the administrator interface and a new field is added to the *Service Level Agreements* module.

 .. toctree::
    :maxdepth: 4